 Oral Pathology, often referred to as Maxillofacial Pathology, deals with the detection, type and management of disease in the mouth.
 If you visit an Oral Pathologist, he will carry out an investigation into the causes and effects as well as the processes of these types of disease.

-When you talk to an AZ Max oral surgeon – and anyone on our staff – you’ll find a highly caring and knowledgable individual who will answer all your questions about oral pathology and review the best options for your dental care.
-So schedule a free consultation today and learn how we can make you smile.
+When you talk to an AZ Max oral surgeon – and anyone on our staff – you’ll find a highly caring and knowledgeable individual who will answer all your questions about oral pathology and review the best options for your dental care.
+So schedule your consultation today and learn how we can make you smile.

 You may need to visit an Oral Pathologist if your dentist suspects that you may have indications of: